dariogoetz/keyboard_layout_optimizer/README.md

 This file contains configuration parameters for all available evaluation metrics, filenames of prepared ngram data to use, and parameters specifying the behavior of post-processing the ngram data for a given layout.

 ### Layout Optimization Binary
-The optimize-binaries (`optimize_abc.rs`, `optimize_genetic.rs`, `optimize_sa.rs`) can run without any commandline parameters.
-In that case, they starts with a single random layout or a collection of random layouts and optimize from there.
-With commandline options, a "starting layout" can be specified or a list of keys that shall not be permutated (if no starting layout is given, fixed keys relate to the Neo2 layout).
+The available optimize-binaries include `optimize_abc.rs`, `optimize_genetic.rs`, and `optimize_sa.rs`.
+If run without any commandline parameters, they start with a random layout or a collection of random layouts and optimize from there.
+With commandline options, a "starting layout" can be specified or a list of keys that shall not be permutated (if no starting layout is given, fixed keys relate to the [Neo2](https://neo-layout.org/) layout).
 Optional commandline parameters can be explored with the `-h` option.

 Example for a never ending search (appends solutions to a file `found_solutions.txt` and publishes them to https://keyboard-layout-optimizer.herokuapp.com):